 Play with it

-Keep on putting your pumpkin to good use after you have finished decorating and playing with it by turning it into garden-fueling compost.
-If you've never composted before, don't be intimidated — it's much easier than you might think.
-Some cities offer curbside composting pickup.
-If that's the case, just add your leftover pumpkin to the pile.
-Or start your own with this project tip:
+Finally, keep on putting your pumpkin to good use after you have finished decorating and playing with it by turning it into garden-fueling compost.
+If you've never composted before, don't be intimidated — it's much easier than you think.
+Some cities offer curbside composting pickup; if that's the case, just add your leftover pumpkin to the pile.